Dear All,

 Hello,

 The person concerned is reported to be in a managerial profile.
-If he he is indeed not a "workman" under the Industrial Disputes Act 1947, then he has no possibility of litigating over the issue.
+If he is indeed not a "workman" under the Industrial Disputes Act 1947, then he has no possibility of litigating over the issue.

-Decide what you wish to proceed with.
+Decide how you wish to proceed.

-Cheers and Regards
+Cheers and Regards,

 August 28, 2010